Biota Leaf (Ce Bai Ye)

 Protect Against Moths

-Biota leaves wrapped in satchels is used in chests and drawers to protect clothes from moths.
+Biota leaves wrapped in satchels are used in chests and drawers to protect clothes from moths.

 Rich in Vitamin C